sbohmann/node-static-sites/README.md

 - `source_directory`: Contains the .pug, .json, and .md files from which the pages is generated into the target directory.
 - `static_content_directory`: Contains static content that is copied unchanged to the target directory.
-- `target_directory`: The target directory to which the generated pages and static are written.
+- `target_directory`: The target directory to which generated pages and static content are written.
 - `overwrite_silently`: If true, files in the target directory will be overwritten.
 - `delete_non_generated_files`: If true, files in the target directory not originating from generation or copying static content will be deleted.
 Empty directories will be removed as well.